 Slovenia Adventures & Tours

-If you are looking for some company on all or part of your trip, both G Adventures and Intrepid Travel are responsible tour companies and have group tours combining Slovenia with Hungary, Austria and Italy (and more) from 8 days to 43 days with prices starting at £999.
+They have group tours combining Slovenia with Hungary, Austria and Italy from 8 days to 21 days.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Travelling onwards (check visas before you travel)

 To Croatia – A train runs from Ljubljana to Zagreb and takes 2.5 hours stopping for border control who board the train.
-The ticket is approx £22 one way.
 If you’re travelling to Hungary as well, consider a rail pass for all three countries.

 To Austria – Trains run from Ljubljana to Villach in Austria and takes 1 hr 45 minutes then you can take the train to your next destination.
-From Ljubljana to Salzburg costs US $70 and takes 4.5 hours; you can also take the train from Lake Bled to Salzburg.
+From Ljubljana to Salzburg it takes 4.5 hours.
+You can also take the train from Lake Bled to Salzburg.